React Three Fiber Tutorial for Beginners

 So the first thing we're going to do is import the CameraHelper class from Three.js

-import { SpotLightHelper, CameraHelper } from 'three';
+import { SpotLightHelper, DirectionalLightHelper, CameraHelper } from 'three';

 Next, we need to transform the <directionalLight /> component returned by the DirectionalLightWithHelper() function into a wrapper component.